Paramount Records Legacy

 The Milwaukee River provided part of the power for the pressing plant, which employed hundreds of people.
 The Paramount label and associated labels are unique in that they contain such a variety of early blues, jazz, gospel, dance, and country music: music that has gone on to inspire generations and provides the basis for rock and roll and many other musical genres that we enjoy today.
 A musical legacy started right here in Grafton!

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Blues Trail: Paramount Records (approx. 0.6 miles away); Chair Factory History
+Welcome to the Grafton Riverwalk (approx. 0.2 miles away); The Blues Trail: Paramount Records (approx. 0.6 miles away); Chair Factory History (approx. 0.6 miles away); Lime Kiln Dam Removal (approx. 0.9 miles away); Lime Kiln Dam (approx. 0.9 miles away); Grafton Lime Kilns (approx. 0.9 miles away); Cedarburg Woolen Mill (approx. 2.2 miles away); The First 100 Years (approx. 2.2 miles away).
+Touch for a list and map of all markers in Grafton.

 More about this marker.
 The marker is part of the Paramount Plaza Kiosk.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2015, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 263 times since then and 36 times this year.
+It was originally submitted on August 6, 2015, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 353 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on August 6, 2015, by Devon Polzar of Port Washington, Wisconsin. • Bill Pfingsten was the editor who published this page.